-A Jewish friend of mine from church suggested I ride for God should I get discouraged by my present circumstances.
+A Jewish friend of mine from church suggested I ride for God should I ever get discouraged.
 My beloved husband Ed passed away two and a half years ago, leaving me scrambling to preserve my hopes, dreams, and lifestyle.

-I ended up having to sell a piece of property neighboring my home which for years has been the canvas on which I practice my riding.
+I ended up having to sell a piece of property neighboring my home which for years has been the canvas on which I practiced my riding.
 Below are a couple of pictures.

 I was heartbroken.
 Then I thought to myself that I can Ride for God anywhere.
 I can ride on a soup plate, and I have just the horse who can do it.
 I’m referring to the incredible ability of P.R.E. horses to collect, enabling them to accomplish a pirouette around their hindquarters virtually in place as if they were performing on a soup plate.

 As it turns out, I was able to sell my property to a couple who made a down payment and who are financing the rest by making monthly payments over several years.
 These are interest payments; the rest of the principle will be paid at the end.
 This is good for me financially by giving me monthly income.
 I am also able to continue riding on the property until the buyer eventually pays it off.

 The concept “Ride for God” now governs everything I do with my horse, including my writing about experiences with him on this website.

 God exists in relationship, Father, Son, and Holy Spirit.
 He is also love.
 We were created in his image, meaning we are his representatives, not reproductions.
 As such, we are obliged to act according to his will.